Vishant93/Image9/README.md

 ## Usage
 To use the application, run both servers to start (localhost:3000 for front end, localhost:8080 for back end).
 Next, select an image of your choice and drag it into the area below the circular border.
-Upon refreshing, page should reflect changes./
+Upon refreshing, page should reflect changes.
 Below shows the implementation of this application after two image uploads.

 ## Improvement